jhsware/nix-infra-test-machine/README.md

 scripts/cli destroy --env=.env --target=node001
 ```

-To create new more machines you add their configurations in the `nodes/` sub-directory and then run the create command above.
+To create more machines you add their configurations in the `nodes/` sub-directory and then run the create command above.

 ## Test Script Options